Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 Yeah, I think that's a...

-Or they're incredibly long song title.
+Or their incredibly long song title.

-Yeah, yeah, I reckon that's fun,
+Yeah.
+Yeah, I reckon that's fun.

-incredibly long song title is great.
+Incredibly long song title is great.

-We can do it, we can do like one word each.
+We can do like one word each.

-All right, looking forward to it.
+All right, I'm looking forward to it.

-Oh, was that noise?
+What was that noise?

-No, I'm excited.
+I'm excited.

 I think Jess has gone super critical.